 -

-Prospecting Agent: Built for sales folks, it assists with researching leads and writing those first outreach emails.
+Prospecting Agent: Built for sales teams, it assists with researching leads and writing outreach emails.

 -

-Knowledge Base Agent: This agent tries to spot gaps in your help docs and can draft new articles to fill them.
+Knowledge Base Agent: This agent helps identify gaps in your help docs and can draft new articles to fill them.

 -

 Customer Agent: This is the one we’re digging into today.
-It's the AI chatbot meant to be on the front lines, answering customer questions through your website's chat widget.
+It's the AI chatbot designed to be on the front lines, answering customer questions through your website's chat widget.

-The heart of Breeze Agent Configuration: Feeding the bot
+The heart of HubSpot Breeze Agent configuration: Feeding the bot

-The absolute first and most important step in any Breeze Agent Configuration is giving the AI something to learn from.
-Its ability to answer questions is 100% dependent on the information you provide.
-HubSpot lets you connect your agent to a few specific sources:
+The first step in any HubSpot Breeze Agent configuration is providing the AI with high-quality information to learn from.
+Its ability to answer questions effectively depends on the data you provide.
+HubSpot makes it easy to connect your agent to a few specific sources:

 -